dougsweetser/Q/docs/Gravity/Measurement_101/measure_it_all.md

 The kids above and below are not moving compared to the reference square.
 By the quaternion gravity proposal, the space-times-time is an invariant.
 All agree on the value of 30.
 What then has to be different is the interval.
-But how different, and how does that depend on the gravitional source mass?
+But how different, and how does that depend on the gravitational source mass?

 Fortunately, there is no choice in answering the question if one is to be consistent with current experimental tests of gravity.
-For a spherically symmetric, non-rotating, uncharged source, gravity depends on the ratio of the graviational source mass over the distance to the center of that mass.
-Whatever function is used to make the time measurement smaller must be the exact inverse of the one that makes a spatial measurment larger.
-Since gravitational systems follow simple harmonic patterns for billions of years, an exponential and its inverse that depens on the M/R ratio is an obvious thing to propose.
+For a spherically symmetric, non-rotating, uncharged source, gravity depends on the ratio of the gravitational source mass over the distance to the center of that mass.
+Whatever function is used to make the time measurement smaller must be the exact inverse of the one that makes a spatial measurement larger.
+Since gravitational systems follow simple harmonic patterns for billions of years, an exponential and its inverse that depends on the M/R ratio is an obvious thing to propose.

 ![e to the -z dt, e to the z dR sub i over c squared equals e to the -2 z dt squared - e to the 2 z dR sub i squared, 2 dt dR sub i over c equals e to the -